 Turtles of Arizona

 Arizona has 7 species of native turtles, including aquatic and terrestrial species.
 This fact may be surprising, since many Arizonans can go their whole lives without seeing a turtle in the wild!
-The goal of the Arizona Game and Fish Department’s Turtles Project is to manage and conserve Arizona’s turtle species through statewide population monitoring, creation and implementation of state conservation agreements, provision of research grants, public education and outreach, and through coordination between state, federal, and private agencies.
-View the turtle identification chart
+The goal of the Arizona Game and Fish Department’s Turtles Project is to protect and conserve Arizona’s turtle species through statewide population monitoring, creation and implementation of state conservation agreements, provision of research grants, public education and outreach, and through coordination between state, federal, and private agencies.

 How You Can Help Turtle Conservation in Arizona

-Captive aquatic turtles that are released into the wild can become established, and can potentially spread disease to and compete for resources with native aquatic species, including the state’s native mud turtles.
+Captive aquatic turtles released into the wild can become established, potentially spread disease to native turtles and aquatic wildlife, and out-compete native turtles and aquatic species for food and other resources.
 Do not release captive turtles, and make sure enclosures are secure so that turtles cannot escape.
-In the Phoenix area, the Turtle and Tortoise Preservation Group and Phoenix Herpetological Society provide assistance to owners who are no longer able to care for their turtles.
+In the Phoenix area, the Turtle and Tortoise Preservation Group provides assistance to owners who are no longer able to care for their nonnative turtles.

-Participate in the Sponsor-a-Turtle program.
+Participate in the Sponsor-a-turtle Program.
 The Arizona Game and Fish Department Turtles Project utilizes technical equipment such as radio-telemetry tags, GPS units, and hoop traps to survey and monitor turtle populations statewide.
 By donating to the Turtles Project, you will help project biologists purchase this gear so that they may continue to plan and implement conservation and management.
-Click here to download the Sponsor-a-Turtle program brochure.
+Download the Sponsor-a-Turtle program brochure.

-Obey the law.
-The ban on the sale of small turtles was enacted to decrease cases of salmonella infections in children.
+Obey The Law.
+The ban on the sale of small turtles, those under 4 inches in length, was enacted to decrease cases of salmonella infections in children.
 Turtles, like all reptiles, carry salmonella.
-Humans can become infected with salmonella through contact with feces of a turtle that has it.
+Humans can become infected with salmonella through contact with feces of a turtle with salmonella.
 Small turtles seem to pose a high risk of salmonella infection in children because children play with and can put small turtles in their mouths.
 To find out more about the threat turtles can pose to children, visit the Food and Drug Administration’s Center for Veterinary Medicine website.

 This law benefits turtles, as well.
 People often purchase small turtles on impulse because they are cute, but they can give little thought to the amount of work and space required to care for their turtle once the animal is full-grown.
 Once the turtle outgrows its aquarium and the smell becomes offensive, its owner, thinking he is doing his pet a favor, may release the turtle into an urban pond.
 By requiring turtles to be larger in size before they can be purchased, the law increases the likelihood that turtle owners will be more educated before they choose a turtle as a pet.

-Watch and enjoy, but avoid contact.
+Watch And Enjoy, But Avoid Contact.
 If you observe a desert tortoise in the wild, it is best to let it continue on its way.
 Observing tortoises in the wild is an outstanding experience, but human handling can be deadly for wild tortoises.
 Tortoises store water during dry times of the year, and if disturbed, they will release their water and can die from dehydration.
-The one exception to this rule is if a tortoise is in harm’s way trying to cross a road.
-If it is safe to do so, gently lift the tortoise just high enough so its feet are above the ground and transport the tortoise across the road in the direction it was heading.
-To find out what to do if you find a desert tortoise in your neighborhood, click here.
+Find out what to do if you find a desert tortoise in your neighborhood.